wmurphy41/SudokuSolver/README.md

 ## Changelog

 ### Recent Improvements (Latest)
+- **Command-Line Interface**: New CLI solver (`src/cli_solver.py`) for solving puzzles from JSON files with support for debug levels, output saving, and step-by-step solving
+- **Command-Line Documentation**: Comprehensive usage guide in `docs/COMMAND_LINE_USAGE.md`
+- **Web UI Enhancement**: Mode-based UI in SolveForm with Edit and Result modes for better user experience
+- **Focus Management**: Auto-focus on first cell when returning to edit mode
 - **Project Organization**: Reorganized test and example data files into dedicated subdirectories
   - Tests now use `tests/test_data/` for all test data files (images, JSON, expected outputs)
   - Examples now use `examples/examples_data/` for all data files (images, JSON puzzles)